Magnetic-field-induced chiral hidden order in URu2Si2: Mean-field description of the field induced chiral d-SDW HO

-Here, we demonstrate that the hidden order that lurks in the ${\cal B}-T$ phase diagram of ${\rm URu_2Si_2}$ is the incommensurate chiral $d_{xy}+id_{x^2-y^2}$ spin density wave state ordered at $\bm{Q}_1\up$.
-This state consists of a two component order parameter, with the second of them corresponding to the orbital antiferromagnetic orders proposed earlier for the HO \cite{Ikeda,Chandra,Virosztek}.
-The additional $d_{xy}$ component renders the HO \textit{chiral} rather than \textit{orbital}, violating time-reversal in a macroscopic level due to the development of an intrinsic ferromagnetic orbital moment.
-It has been shown, that due to this orbital magnetic-field-coupling, any unconventional density wave of the form $id_{x^2-y^2}$ will acquire an additional field-dependent $d_{xy}$ component \cite{Balatsky,FICDDW}, \textit{that could provide the missing energy scale}.
-Even if the chiral order does not appear in zero-field, it will be necessarily field-induced affecting the ${\cal B}-T$ phase diagram of the HO and every transport measurement realized in the presence of a field, such as the Nernst effect.
-Notice that associating the HO with a chiral state may be crucial for understanding the development of an unconventional superconducting state confined in the HO, that has been also considered to be chiral \cite{Sigrist}.
+The particular $d_{xy}+id_{x^2-y^2}$ momentum structure of the order parameter is consi\-de\-red here to originate from repulsive nea\-rest and next-nea\-rest inter-site Coulomb interactions of the form $\sum_{\bm{i}\neq\bm{j}}V_{\bm{i}\bm{j}}\up n_{\bm{i}}\up n_{\bm{j}}\up$, while it is described by a two component c-axis polarized spin-triplet order parameter $\Delta^z(\bm{k})=\Delta_1\sin k_x\sin k_y-i\Delta_2(\cos k_x-\cos k_y)$, with the second of them bearing similarities to orbital orders already proposed for URu$_2$Si$_2$ \cite{Ramirez,Ikeda,Chandra,Virosztek,FujimotoPRL,Oppeneer3}.
+The additional $d_{xy}$ component renders the HO \textit{chiral} rather than \textit{orbital}, vio\-lating time-reversal symmetry in a macroscopic level due to the development of an intrinsic orbital ferromagnetic moment.
+It has been shown, that due to this orbital magnetic-field-coupling, any unconventional density wave of the form $id_{x^2-y^2}$ will acquire an additional field-dependent $d_{xy}$ component \cite{Balatsky,FICDDW}.
+Even if the chiral order does not appear in zero-field, it will be necessarily field-induced, affecting the ${\cal B}-T$ phase diagram of the HO and e\-ve\-ry transport measurement realized in the presence of a field, such as the Nernst effect.
+In fact, when one of the two components is solely field-induced, the chiral order may be viewed as a magnetic-field-renormalized orbital order (see Appendix).
+In this sense, our theory is fully compa\-ti\-ble with all the earlier proposed orbital-order-based models \cite{Ramirez,Ikeda,Chandra,Virosztek,FujimotoPRL,Oppeneer3} and it could be considered as a natural and necessary extension to them.